dendroenydris/entity-resolution-pipeline/README.md

 4. **First Letter :** Articles with the same first letter of title would be in the same bucket.

-You can find the code for this part in the file named *`Matching.py.`* Each function is called `*blocking_x,` where x isthe respective blocking method.
+> The code for blocking is in the file named `matching.py`, with functions
+> named `blocking_x`, where x is the respective blocking method.

 ## Matching